lazarulian/cs35L/notes/debugging.md

 ## Methods to Debug

 - There are two main types of debugging
-  - performance - the resources that you need to run the program
+  - performance - Change code to optimize for hardware/better performance
-  - the correctness - does the result match the expectation
+  - the correctness - Verifying that the expected output matches the actual output

 ## Operational Tools

-- Print statements
+- Print statements (tracking variable states)
 - `time` is a shell command that tells the amount of CPU time it takes to run a program
   - works on the unmodified program
 - `ps` (process status) shows which processes take up the most time